Lightstreamer/Lightstreamer-example-StockList-client-tvos/README.md

 A full local deploy of this app requires a Lightstreamer Server 6.0 or greater installation.
 Follow these steps:

-* Set the IP address of your local Lightstreamer Server in the constant `PUSH_SERVER_URL`, defined in `Constants.h`; a ":port" part can also be added.
+* Set the IP address of your local Lightstreamer Server in the constant `PUSH_SERVER_URL`, defined in `Constants.swift`; a ":port" part can also be added.
 * Follow the installation instructions for the Data and Metadata adapters required by the demo, detailed in the [Lightstreamer - Basic Chat Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Chat-adapter-java) project.

 Done this, the app should run correctly on the simulator and connect to your server.